leanprover-community/lean4-metaprogramming-book/md/options.md

 ```

 However we can not just use an option that we just declared in the same file
-it was declared in because of initilization restrictions.
+it was declared in because of initialization restrictions.